-The final report of the Network for the work period 2018 - 2020 is submitted separately to the BFUG meeting on June 25.
+The final report of the Network for the work period 2018 - 2020 is submitted separately.

 Capacity building and advice to new members

 The Council of Europe has traditionally played an important role in advising and assisting newer and prospective members of the EHEA.
 In addition to individual requests for advice, which tend to focus on structural reforms, several capacity building projects may be of interest to higher education, possibly in particular the regional joint programs with the EU.